brentharts/CICY/README.md

 - `equivariant` — group actions on line bundles.
-The character-valued index from the Koszul complex, exact in integers, for cyclic and finite abelian groups acting by permutation and phase on both the ambient factors and the defining polynomials.
+The character-valued index from the Koszul complex, exact in integers, for cyclic and finite abelian groups acting by permutation and phase on both the ambient factors and the defining polynomials — and, via an explicit matrix lift, the invariant index and freeness test for arbitrary finite groups including non-abelian ones.
   Two independent freeness tests.
 - `breaking` — Wilson lines, `SU(5)`/`SO(10)`/`E_6` branchings,
   doublet–triplet splitting, and the chiral spectrum on the quotient derived rather than assumed.